DolosCode/DolosCode/README.md

 ### Hi there, I'm Liam aka [DolosCode][website]

 ## I'm have 3 years of data analysis experience and recently have been branching out into data science, data engineering and more project-based work.
-## I mostly work in with the Google Cloud and Marketing Platforms.
+<br>## I mostly work in with the Google Cloud and Marketing Platforms.

 - 🔭 I’m currently working on building a github pages website [Website][website]
 - 🌱 I’m currently learning Data Engineering